alco/ExReminder/README.md

   see in ExReminder's source code.

 If you're looking at all this and start feeling discouraged, please don't!
-After all, you can the theory and dive straight into the code.
+After all, you can skip the theory and dive straight into the code.
 You are free to take any approach you wish as long as you're enjoying the process.
 Remember that in case of any difficulties, you can always visit the **#elixir-lang** channel on **irc.freenode.net** or send a message to the [mailing list][8].
 I